Understanding recording consent

 Pre-call email

-An automated email can be configured to be sent 10 minutes before the meeting is scheduled to take place.
+An automated email can be configured to be sent between 10 and 20 minutes before the meeting is scheduled to take place.
 The email is sent from the Gong email service.
 The subject and body of the email can be customized as well as the company logo and privacy policy.
 The email includes a section informing the participant that the meeting will be recorded, and this text cannot be removed or edited.

 Gong’s app for the Calendar